Maryland Marijuana Laws

 • Possession with intent to distribute more than 50 pounds of marijuana by a drug kingpin is a felony punishable by up to 50 years incarceration with a mandatory minimum sentence of 20 years, and a fine of $1,000,000

-• Possession with intent to distribute within a school bus or 1000 feet of an elementary or secondary school is a felony punishable by 20 years in prison and a fine of up to $20,000
+• Possession with intent to distribute in a school bus or within 1000 feet of an elementary or secondary school is a felony punishable by 20 years in prison and a fine of up to $20,000

 • Possession with intent to distribute involving a minor is a felony punishable by 20 years of imprisonment and a fine of up to $20,000